 Food There is a choice of evening meal, and vegetarian, vegan and other diets are welcome.
 Breakfast may be chosen from a full Scottish menu.
 You don't need flasks for hot drinks.

-Walking will be light, although the optional mountain walking for Ptarmigan and Dotterel is a strenuous hike.
+Walking will be light, although the optional mountain walking for Ptarmigan and Dotterel is strenuous.

 Weather Expect a wide variation in weather conditions.
 Blazing sunshine and rain are equally likely, and you will probably experience a bit of everything.
 Bring waterproofs, walking boots or shoes and warm clothing.
-Even hardened Heatherlea guides will have hat and gloves in their bag whatever the time of year!
+Even hardened Heatherlea guides will have hat and gloves in their bag at this time of year!

 Biting insects could possibly be encountered, but still unlikely in early May.